Wider GWB paths and a connected grid can draw down bus trips into the PA Bus Terminal and reduce congestion along North Jersey bus routes.

-The problem is detailed in the PA’s Trans-Hudson Commuting Capacity Study along with criteria for strategies to reduce that demand.
-Cycling across the GWB meets all their criteria.
+The problem is detailed in the PA’s Trans-Hudson Commuting Capacity Study, along with criteria for strategies to reduce demand.
+Cycling across the GWB meets all those criteria.

 - It should serve a “bus market”

 - Reduce “latent demand”